Arsenal21/stripe-payments/stripe-payments/readme.txt

 None

 == Changelog ==

+= 1.7.0 =
+- Fixed a PHP warning in the settings menu of the plugin.

 = 1.6.9 =
 - Added "Send Receipt Email From Stripe" option.
 You can find this option under the "Email Settings" menu of the plugin.